 Fish & chips is an absolute classic British dish and something you must try during a visit to the UK.
 The dish is not naturally gluten free, traditionally made with a wheat flour batter, but luckily for us coeliacs many more chip shops now offer gluten free battered fish and chips cooked in dedicated fryers.

-Now, the best place to have fish and chips in the UK is by the seaside.
+Now, the best place to have fish and chips in the UK is by the seaside (see my UK guide for loads of recommendations).
 It’s always the most wonderful setting to eat it.
 However, apparently the first fish and chip shop in the UK was based in East London and I am regularly asked for recommendations on where to find London gluten free fish and chips.

 Well, gluten free London visitors rejoice!
 If you are visiting London you can still get your mitts on a perfectly tasty portion of fish and chips, it just takes a bit more research to find the coeliac friendly spots.
 Luckily I have done the hard work for you and in this article you will find a list of the best places for London gluten free fish and chips.